A splitting theorem for capillary graphs under Ricci lower bounds: AK-duality and global gradient bounds for CMC graphs

 \begin{remark} \emph{The characterization of $(i),(ii)$ in terms of the existence of $\psi_0$ as above holds in the more general context of a potential theory for fully nonlinear operators $\mathscr{F}$.
 Indeed, a Liouville property for bounded subsolutions of $\mathscr{F}[u] \ge 0$ is equivalent, for large classes of $\mathscr{F}$, to the existence of suitable families of exhaustions solving $\mathscr{F}[\psi_0] \le 0$.
 This duality principle was studied in \cite{marivaltorta,maripessoa,maripessoa_2} and named there the AK-duality (Ahlfors-Khasminskii duality).
 We refer to these papers for a detailed account and for applications. } \end{remark}

-Let $(\Sigma,g)$ be the graph of $u$, and let $\Sigma' \subseteq\Sigma$ be a smooth, connected open subset such that bounded subsets of $\Sigma'$ have compact closure in $\Sigma$.
-The second auxiliary result that we need guarantees, under the assumptions of Theorem \ref{thm-CMCbound}, the possibility to embed isometrically $\overline{\Sigma'}$ in a stochastically complete manifold.
-This will be a consequence of the next Lemma 1 in \cite{cmmr}:
+The second auxiliary result that we need guarantees, under the assumptions of Theorem \ref{thm-CMCbound}, the possibility to embed isometrically the closure $\overline{\Sigma'}$ in a stochastically complete manifold.
+This will be a consequence of the next Lemma 1 in \cite{cmmr}.